-Sixteen-year-old Emily Keller is charged with causing the deaths of four family members, but what really happened that fateful night—and who’s responsible—is anything but straightforward.
+Sixteen-year-old Emily Keller is charged with causing the deaths of a family of four, but what really happened that fateful night—and who’s responsible—is anything but straightforward.

 Description